 When seven-year-old Peter Carmine Picknelly traveled from Italy with his family and settled in New Jersey, little did he know that travel would become the Picknelly family’s life and legacy.
 Now four generations later, the Picknelly family still owns and operates Peter Pan Bus Lines, one of the largest privately-owned bus companies in the United States.

 Peter C. Picknelly started his transportation career as a private chauffeur in the early 1900s.
 In 1920, he set out on his own to start his first small transit company: Orange Valley Bus Company of East Orange, NJ.
 That was just the beginning.
-Five years later, Peter and three other jitney operators pooled their resources, relocated to New England and opened a larger transportation service in Hartford, CT, named Interstate Busses Corporation.
+Five years later, Peter and three other partners pooled their resources, relocated to New England and opened a larger transportation service in Hartford, CT, named Interstate Busses Corporation.
 In 1932, Peter sold his interest in Interstate Busses to his partners, and opened his own independent bus line in Springfield, MA in the spring of 1933.
 He named his new company “Peter Pan Bus Lines” after his children’s favorite bedtime story, “Peter Pan” by Sir James M. Barrie.

-Peter Pan’s original fleet consisted of four 1933 Buick jitney vehicles, and offered service between Northampton and Boston via Stafford Springs, CT, a roundabout route that took more than 3.5 hours with a round-trip fare of $3.50.
+Peter Pan’s original fleet consisted of four 1933 Buick jitney vehicles, and offered service between Northampton and Boston via Stafford Springs, CT, a long route that took more than 3.5 hours with a fare of only $1.75.
 It was quite the bargain.
-By 1940, Peter Pan won approval from the State of Massachusetts to operate from Springfield, MA directly to Boston via Route 20, cutting the travel time to a more manageable 2.5 hours.
+In 1940, Peter Pan won approval from the State of Massachusetts to operate from Springfield, MA directly to Boston via Route 20, cutting the travel time to a more manageable 2.5 hours.

 Peter Pan Bus Lines grew rapidly and during the 1940s more family members relocated from NJ to MA to help expand Peter’s business.
 Peter’s brother Bill Picknelly became the first maintenance garage supervisor.
 Bill’s son Carmen Picknelly joined Peter Pan after World War II.
-Today, Carmen’s son Tom Picknelly serves as Senior Vice President and he supervises Peter Pan garages in MA, CT, RI, MD, PA and the Metro NY area.
-And now, the fourth generation of the Picknelly family has climbed aboard … Tom’s son Joe Picknelly, Peter Pan’s Fleet Manager.
+Upon the passing of Carmen, his son Tom Picknelly managed Peter Pan Maintenance up until his passing in 2020.
+Today, the tradition continues as Tom’s son Joe Picknally, oversees all Peter Pan Maintenance Facilities.